gammu/gammu/docs/manual/gammu/index.rst

 .. code-block:: sh

-    gammu savesms TEXT -len 400 -text "All your base are belong to us
+    gammu savesms TEXT -len 400 -text "All your base are belong to us"

 or

 .. code-block:: sh

-    gammu savesms EMS -text "All your base are belong to us
+    gammu savesms EMS -text "All your base are belong to us"

 Save some funky message with predefined sound and animation from 2 bitmaps: